How Adams Web Searcher Works

 - Plan & confirm

-- Claude interprets your request, resolves the plant to its NRC docket number(s),
+- Claude resolves the plant to its docket number(s) and lays out a five-bucket search

 - Search & triage